The-AI-Alliance/community/videos/readme.md

 # Community Videos

-Here is where we track videos from the community that we want to publish
+Let's track videos from the community that we want to publish

 ### Proposed
 * Intro to Education & Skills (FA1)